Calculated based on number of publications stored in Pure and citations from Scopus

 Research interests

-I am interested in a range of topics related to health systems, management and patient safety.
-Specifically, healthcare accessibilty and equity for vulnerable populations and those living in rural and remote regions.
-Currenlty, I am conducting research in Mount Isa to understand the barriers and faciliators to diabetes care.
+I am interested in a range of topics related to health systems, digital health and patient safety.
+Specifically, the human factors involved in digital health and simulation based training.
+I am also interested in improving healthcare accessibilty and equity for vulnerable populations and those living in rural and remote regions.
 I am also interested in understanding the factors that contribute to resiliance in healthcare such as stakeholder relations, teamwork, leadership.
-In this work, I take a co-design approach that involves providers and consumers to ensure that the research is relevant and will address an important gap.
+In this work, I take a co-design approach that involves providers and consumers to ensure that the research is relevant

 As a cognitive psychologist and previous medical sonographer my research interests also lie in patient saftey, and medical image perception.
 I have worked in the context of human factors especially with regards to the differences between novices and experts.
 I am also interested in the human factors impacted by the human/machine collaboration, such as vigilance and situation awareness.